 How does the 75 minutes work?

 All participants will start at the same Start/Finish arch which will be situated on the track.
-Those who wish to go slower will line up towards the outside of the track and those that will go faster will line up towards the inside of the track.

 When the starting bell sounds all participants will start (like most events it may take you a few minutes to cross the start line).
 You will then continue round the track for 75 minutes until you hear the finish bell, when this sounds you can stop and make your way back round to finish under the Start/Finish arch where you will receive a medal and goody bag.